Stage 3 – perimeter

 2. Discuss the word perimeter.
 ‘Perimeter’ is derived from the Greek words that mean to measure around the outside: peri meaning ‘around’ and metron meaning ‘measure’.

-3. Students are given a worksheet with a variety of drawings of squares, rectangles and triangles.
+3. Students are given a worksheet with a variety of drawings of squares, rectangles and triangles and triangle (PDF 687.4KB).
 Calculate and record the perimeter of each shape.

 4. Discuss the strategies students used by asking these questions.

 - How did you calculate the perimeter of each shape?

 - Is there an easy way to calculate the perimeter of squares and rectangles?

 - Is there an easy way to calculate the perimeter of different types of triangles?